 Oils I recommend for speeding up the skin’s barrier mechanisms

-Soy bean oil: It has a ton of linoleic acid, and because it is abundant with vitamin E, all those lovely antioxidants significantly extend the shelf life of the oil.
+Soy Bean Oil: It has a tonne of linoleic acid, and because it is abundant with Vitamin E, all of those lovely antioxidants significantly extend the shelf life of the oil.

-Sesame oil: This contains about 40% linoleic with almost equal amounts of oleic acid 45.4%, which also helps with shelf life.
-It is incredibly high in phytosterols and resembles some of the fatty acids found in human sebum; it offers great moisture regulation and significantly reduces inflammation in the skin.
+Sesame Oil: This contains about 40% linoleic acid with almost equal amounts of oleic acid at 45.5%, which also helps with shelf life.
+It is incredibly high in phytosterols and resembles some of the fatty acids found in human sebum.
+It offers great moisture regulation and significantly reduces inflammation in the skin.

-Evening primrose oil: I’m a huge fan, with its high amounts of linoleic acid, coupled with gamma linoleic acid, which helps our skin’s repair mechanism do its job correctly.
+Evening Primrose Oil: I’m a huge fan – with its high amounts of linoleic acid, coupled with gamma-linoleic acid, it helps our skin’s repair mechanism do its job correctly.

-Palmitic acid is found in our skin’s fatty acid profile and is a building block of the skin, helping to prevent burns, wounds, and scratches and it is the most active anti-microbial in our sebum.
+This is found in our skin’s fatty acid profile and is a building block of the skin, helping to protect against burns, wounds, and scratches.
+It is also the most active anti-microbial substance in our sebum.

-Sea Buckthorn oil: This oil is rich in palmitic acid around 7.2%.
-It is a great source of many of the essential fatty acids and phytosterols and vitamins A, C, B and E, thus making it an amazing antioxidant.
+Sea Buckthorn Oil: This oil is rich in palmitic acid at around 7.2%.
+It is a great source of essential fatty acids, phytosterols, and vitamins A, C, B, and E, making it an amazing antioxidant.

 - Avocado oil 80%

 - Macadamia nut oil 50%